MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/auditpol-clear.md

 ---
 title: auditpol clear
-description: "Windows Commands topic for **auditpol clear** - deletes the per-user audit policy for all users, resets (disables) the system audit policy for all subcategories, and sets all the auditing options to disabled." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **auditpol clear** - deletes the per-user audit policy for all users, resets (disables) the system audit policy for all subcategories, and sets all the auditing options to disabled. ms.custom: na ms.prod: windows-server ms.reviewer: na